sandeshthapa/Adaptive_Sliding_Mode_Control_of_Aerial_Manipulator/README.md

 The reference for the dynamics and control law are below:
 1. S. Kim, S. Choi, and H. J. Kim, Aerial manipulation using a quadrotor with a two DOF robotic arm, in Proc.
 IEEE/RSJ Int.
 Conf.
 Intell.
 Robots Syst., Nov.
 2013, pp. 49904995.

+Please run
+1. Script_AdSMC.m.
+Not this files calls the relevant simulink file.
+For necssary dynamics and kinematics please review my paper also:
+A very similar control and dynamics can be found in my paper: Thapa S., Bai H. and Acosta J.A.
+Cooperative Aerial Load Transport with Force Control.
+IFAC Workshop on Networked & Autonomous Air & Space Systems, June, 2018